slsa-framework/slsa/use_cases.md

     and any additional attestations (such as
     [source control attestations](https://github.com/in-toto/attestation/issues/47)) for BarImage
     each time it is released.
-2. Requesting BarInc to publish the public keys it's builder uses to sign the attestation.
+2. Requesting BarInc to publish the public keys it's builder uses to sign the attestations.
     -   (TBD) [Determine how to convey these keys](https://github.com/slsa-framework/slsa/issues/101).
 3. Requesting BarInc to confirm what SLSA level their builder and source control system meet.
     -   In the future there may be an accredidation body that confirm this _for_ BarInc.